Web Design for Schools: Attracting Families and Showcasing Your Mission

 When school web design works, it becomes your enrollment marketing engine.
 Parents convert from visitor to tour request.
 Tours convert to enrollment.
 And current families stay engaged.

-Why Schools Need Specialized Web Design (Different From Generic)
+Why Schools Need Specialised Web Design (Different From Generic)

 Generic web design emphasizes brand and aesthetics.
 School web design emphasizes information architecture and multi-stakeholder conversion.